CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/8c0eaa34-803a-47aa-b3b5-aff3dc9de443" height="60%" width="60%"/>
 </p>
 <p>
-Once you make it into user and computers you will want to selet the file with the name of your domain on it.
+Once inside you will want to select the file on the left hand side with the name of your domain on it.
 In my case that would be 'example' right click on it and select new and then organizational unit.
 </p>
 <p>
 <h4>Employees and Users</h4>